lilydjwg/nvchecker/README.rst

 strip-release
   Strip the release part.

+use_last_modified
+  Append last modified time to the version.

 Check GitHub
 ------------
 Check `GitHub <https://github.com/>`_ for updates.
 The version returned is in date format ``%Y%m%d``, e.g. ``20130701``.